is an electronic journal of text and art.

 We try to make decisions on all submissions

 submissions manager system to see if the response email somehow got spamfiltered on your end.
-If it says "reading," then we're reading, but feel free to query, to jab us.
+If it says "being read," then we're reading it, but feel free to query, to jab us, in case it's in the wrong queue or with a dead editor.

 We do not consider revisions to submitted work.
 And